usnistgov/5gdeploy/docs/tgcs.md

 ./tg.sh
 ```

-The text outputs of each iperf3 container are saved in `~/compose/20230601/PREFIX` directory, but the script cannot gather overall statistics.
+The text outputs of each iperf3 container are saved in the stats directory, but the script cannot gather overall statistics.

 ## OWAMP and TWAMP